 Mexico offers many things within its magical land.
 Tacos, nachos, tequila, Chihuahua dogs and so much more.
 Tijuana and Cancun beaches have become the landmark for the country.
 Mexico is the home of wild fun, chilies and the world’s second richest person Carlos Slim after Bill Gates.
 Mexica is very famous for its night clubs, food and beverages but also its art.
 Frida Kahlo was a Mexican painter, Salma Hayek is a Mexican actress, Octavio Paz is a Mexican poet.

 The culture of Mexico has many components sourced from the Aztec, Maya and Spanish cultures.
 The flag of Mexico tells the story from that culture.
-According to the story a tribe of Mexican people were looking for a home in early 1300s.
+According to the story, a tribe of Mexican people was looking for a home in the early 1300s.
 They believed that their god Huitzilopochtli would show them a sign for their new home.
 They were supposed to see an eagle at the top of a cactus and that would be the place to build their city.
 But there is another speculation about the colors of the flag.
-It is said that red symbolizes tomato juice, green symbolizes lime juice and white symbolizes tequila which are all consumed together in the Mexican culture.
-Also the trademark of the country has become the Mexican Wave after the 1986 World Cup.
+It is said that red symbolizes tomato juice, green symbolizes lime juice and white symbolizes tequila which is all consumed together in the Mexican culture.
+Also, the trademark of the country has become the Mexican Wave after the 1986 World Cup.

 Let’s Learn About Mexico